Skip to main content

 Credit Score

-Your credit score is a three-digit number that summarizes your credit history and predicts how likely you are to repay debt.
-FICO scores (the most widely used) range from 300 to 850.
-VantageScore, another common model, uses the same range but weights factors differently.
+Your credit score is basically a report card for how you handle debt.
+FICO scores—the ones most lenders use—range from 300 to 850.
+VantageScore, another common model, uses the same range but weighs things a bit differently.

 Frequently Asked Questions